andrewtavis/wikirec/README.md

 # To-Do [`↩`](#jumpto)

 - Devising methods to best combine recommendations for more than one input
-- Creating an dictionary of arguments to subset articles by that's indexed by language
+- Creating a dictionary of arguments to subset articles by that's indexed by language
 - Adding and refining methods for recommendations in [wikirec.model](https://github.com/andrewtavis/wikirec/blob/main/wikirec/model.py)
 - Creating, improving and sharing [examples](https://github.com/andrewtavis/wikirec/tree/main/examples)
 - Adding methods to analyze model performance and recommendation accuracy